justmisosoup/working-with-me/README.md

 Do the work to understand data, its nuances, and how it’s being used to drive decisions and measure success.

 #### Turn constraints into opportunities
-Understand the boundaries of the environments you’re designing in, their gaps and opportunity areas.
+Understand the boundaries of the environments you’re designing in, their gaps, and opportunity areas.

 #### Aim for simplicity
 When introducing new patterns, consider what you’re requiring the customer to learn.
 Aim for simplicity.